Conditions of entry for Outside In and online gallery

 This form contains the terms for joining Outside In and creating an online gallery on the Outside In website.

-• Outside In will not give your details to anyone else without us contacting you first unless necessary and in line with our Confidentiality and Safeguarding Policies*.
+Outside In will not give your details to anyone else without us contacting you first, unless it is necessary, and we will keep your details confidential in line with our Confidentiality, Safeguarding and Data Protection Policies*.

-• Outside In will not disclose the reasons why you wish to join the charity.
+Outside In will not disclose why you wish to join the charity.

-• Outside In cannot stop people re-using your images for their own use.
-Your images can be seen by anyone online.
+Outside In cannot stop people re-using your images for their own use.
+Your images can be seen by anyone who looks at the Outside In website.

-• Your online gallery has a comments section.
+Your online gallery has a comments section.
 This is where people can write what they think about your artwork.
 Outside In staff check the comments weekly and they are sent to you by post or email.
-Outside In will remove any negative comments and you can also ask us to remove your comments section.
+Outside In will remove any negative comments and you can also ask us to remove your comments section completely.

-• If you enter work for an Outside In exhibition and it is selected you need to make sure that the art work is available for the whole time that the exhibition is on.
+If Outside In chooses your artwork to be in an exhibition you need to make sure that the art work is available for the whole time that the exhibition is on.
 Outside In will help with the framing and transporting of your work as necessary.

 What is commission?